rjframe/b2-client/README.md

 Surf is currently selected by default.
 To use a different backend, supply the `--no-default-features` flag as well as the feature for the backend you desire.

-Once arbitrary backends are fully supported, you'll simply need to implement the `HttpClient` trait to use an alternative HTTP client.
+To use your own HTTP backend, implement the `HttpClient` trait and build with the `--no-default-features` flag.

 ### Testing